The best luxury gyms and health clubs in London

 Following principles of restorative wellness, Espa Life is a holistic centre which offers therapies, treatments and classes that aim to help you feel your best.
 Nestled inside the five-star Corinthia London hotel, this spa and gym is both spacious (measuring at 3,300sqm) and stylish, featuring mosaic-tiled walls, bright hanging lights and relaxing electric fires.

-Espa Life also offers a roster of experienced personal trainers to deliver a bespoke fitness service to hotel guests.
-The gym features the latest innovations from BLK BOX, Technogym, Peloton and Theragun, and also includes specially-designed PT Pods with weight benches, racks, rigs, pull-up bars and high-performance turf to offer fitness fanatics workout versatility.
+Espa Life also offers a roster of experienced personal trainers to deliver a bespoke fitness service to hotel guests, in partnership with fitness group, Athletic Medical Performance (AMP).
+The gym features the latest innovations from BLK BOX, Technogym, Peloton, and also includes specially-designed PT Pods with weight benches, racks, rigs, pull-up bars and high-performance turf to offer fitness fanatics workout versatility.
 For those who prefer a more relaxing but equally powerful workout, the space also hosts an array of yoga sessions specialising in vinyasa, yin and pregnancy yoga in one-to-one and group classes.
-These small-group personal training sessions run throughout the day, ranging from early morning classes through to post-work sessions so everyone can get their workout fix.
-One-to-one personal training is also available as well as free training.
+These small-group personal training sessions run throughout the day, ranging from early morning classes through to post-work sessions so everyone can get their workout fix – and don’t miss the AMP Run Club for a gentle 5km around the city at 8am every Saturday.

 Gym access is available with Espa Life spa membership which starts from £580 per month, visit espalifeatcorinthia.com